wakeuplabs/rfg1-optimism/README.md

-# RFG1 - Optimism Grants Council - WakeUp Labs
+# ⏰ RFG1 - Optimism Grants Council - WakeUp Labs

-Welcome to WakeUp Labs' implementation of RFG1 from the Optimism Grants Council!
-Our service allows you to query the blockchain for specific past moments.
-Here's how you can get started:
+Welcome to [WakeUp Labs](https://www.wakeuplabs.io/) implementation of the Optimism **Request For Grants #1** [RFG1](https://app.charmverse.io/op-grants/page-8928491436774362) from the Optimism Grants Council!

+The service allows anyone to query the blockchain for specific past moments.

 ## Introduction

-Learn more about **WakeUp Labs** [here](https://www.wakeuplabs.io/) and explore our implementation of the Optimism **Request For Grants #1** [RFG1](https://app.charmverse.io/op-grants/page-8928491436774362) from the Optimism Grants Council.
-Our service is fully open-source with an MIT license.
+This is a service that will be able to query the blockchain for **specific moments in the past** ⏰.
+Specifically, the queries will be enabled for **any public view function** of any smart contract deployed on the Optimism blockchain from its first block until the current moment.
+It could be extended to any EVM blockchain.

+The implementation is fully open source with MIT license.

 ## How to run